China lifts bans on group tours to US, Japan and other key markets | Business

 "This is another positive step towards the stabilisation of our relationship with China," said Australian Trade and Tourism Minister Don Farrell.
 Just how much outbound Chinese tourism will bounce back for the latest group of countries remains to be seen.
 Expectations that demand would come roaring back after borders were re-opened have to date been largely unfulfilled.

 International flights in and out of China have recovered to only 53% of 2019 levels as of July.
-That is in large part due to staffing issues for many global airlines that have limited the flying of more routes, slow visa issuance for Chinese travellers amid backlogs in many Western countries as well as a sputtering domestic economy that is discouraging many holidaying Chinese from spending big.
+That is in large part due to staffing issues for many global airlines that have limited the flying of more routes, slow visa issuance for Chinese travellers amid backlogs in many Western countries, and a sputtering domestic economy that is discouraging many holidaying Chinese from spending big.

 In response to the news, some Chinese said online that they were less than enthusiastic about international trips.
 "I don't want to go; I feel domestic travel is pretty good, such as the beautiful scenery in Xinjiang and the Northeast and the food is cheap," said one Weibo user with the handle @Chongshengshilangbushilang.